 adb connect 192.168.0.158:5555

 - Now, disconnect USB cable.
-It’s no longer required
+It’s no longer required.

 Here you may need to authenticate by click “ALLOW” USB Debugging in Android screen (if prompted).
+And if everything goes well, your Android screen should appear on your Linux desktop.

 You can close the app window in Linux desktop to stop mirroring the Android screen.
 And, re-connect via either